pengan1987/digital-media-archaeology/storage-media.md

 The development of UDF is closely tied to the development of DVDs.
 It was included in the 1996 DVD-Video standard and is used on nearly all movie DVDs.
 Compared to earlier VCDs, DVD discs possess greater programming capabilities, supporting a programmable "virtual machine".
 Consequently, they were used to develop some video-based electronic games.
 For instance, the interactive DVD game of Harry Potter that I showcased in class is one such example.

-《Inside DVD-Video》[^14] provides detailed insights into the functionalities of the DVD interactive virtual machine.
+[Inside DVD-Video](https://en.wikibooks.org/wiki/Inside_DVD-Video/Interaction_Machine) provides detailed insights into the functionalities of the DVD interactive virtual machine.
 One notable aspect of DVD interactive games is their programmability, integrated within the DVD-Video disc standard.
 Hence, any DVD player or gaming console adhering to these standards can run such games, making it a viable approach for cross-platform gaming on gaming consoles.

 In the updated Blu-ray Disc standard, a Java virtual machine known as BD-J is directly employed.
 This advancement enables the development of more complex games.
-Blu-play website[^15] offers numerous BD-J game downloads and development resources.
+[Blu-play website](http://www.blu-play.com/) offers numerous BD-J game downloads and development resources.

 ## Videotapes